 If only we could all have this attitude!

-How one actually creates an environment where women can ‘put their babies on motorbikes’ is the million dollar question.
+How one actually creates an environment where women can ‘put their babies on motorbikes’ is the million-dollar question.
 Journalists, feminist thinkers and economists have all sought solutions, ranging from 9 – 5 school days to lactation rooms in corporate offices to prepping to the point that you’re packing your child’s first day of school bag on the day they’re born.

-Government initiatives often end up including higher taxes (often removed from that very same woman’s wages) to fund free childcare for all, to the necessity of more expensive housing to be closer to job locations.
+Government initiatives often end up including higher taxes (often removed from that very same woman’s wages) to fund free childcare for all, and the necessity of more expensive housing to be closer to job locations.
 After a while, one has to ask: why bother processing all that money at all?

-If a woman genuinely prefers to undertake full time paid work outside the home, all these sacrifices can be seen as necessary, even if they require considerable reworking.
+If a woman genuinely prefers to undertake full-time paid work outside the home, all these sacrifices can be seen as necessary, even if they require considerable reworking.

 But for many families, the ‘choice’ to work is no choice at all.
 Mothers’ Facebook groups are full of women asking: When did you go back to work?
-My baby is six months old, I would like to stay with her, but we are behind on our mortgage; Would you let an 11yo look after himself after school?; My baby won’t stop crying at night, I can hardly get through the work day – how can I get more energy?
+My baby is six months old, I would like to stay with her, but we are behind on our mortgage; Would you let an 11-year-old look after himself after school?; My baby won’t stop crying at night, I can hardly get through the work day — how can I get more energy?

 Seeking solutions to the cries of these women, for many, the 1950’s housewife model comes to mind.
-A place where the ‘little woman’ stayed at home, embroidering baby clothes, waiting for her husband and cooking sumptuous three course meals (I have a cookbook from the era which suggests daily menus for a month – quite an exhausting enterprise, even with modern cooking appliances), content and fulfilled.
-It is thought by some sectors today that only if people ‘cut back’ and ‘do without luxuries’ such a model is achievable and will lead to long term positive outcomes for all.
+A place where the ‘little woman’ stayed at home, embroidering baby clothes, waiting for her husband and cooking sumptuous three course meals (I have a cookbook from the era which suggests daily menus for a month — quite an exhausting enterprise, even with modern cooking appliances), content and fulfilled.
+It is thought by some sectors today that only if people ‘cut back’ and ‘do without luxuries’, such a model is achievable and will lead to long-term positive outcomes for all.

 Unfortunately, in today’s world, the ‘cutting back’ required to live off one income is for many impossible.
 It seems that the only answer is for all adult members of the family to work, as much as possible.